Private transfer to Dubrovnik

 Meet your local guide for private guided walking tour of Ljubljana city.
 Ljubljana is one of those central European cities that grabs you with the eternal charm of its classic architecture, beautiful bridges, friendly locals and great food and wine.
 The architecture of Ljubljana is strongly influenced by the former Austro-Hungarian Empire and its beauty is omnipresent.
 Some of the famous sights are the Magistrat (Town Hall), the Baroque town mansion, the 18th-century cathedral, the Shoemaker Bridge and the Jewish quarter.

-Transfer to Ljubljana airport
+Private transfer to Ljubljana airport